RaubCamaioni/OpenCV_Position/README.md

 # OpenCV_Position
 This algorithm calculates the position of a camera from a video feed.
-A symbol with known dimentions is extracted from the video and used to create a homography.
+A symbol with known dimensions is extracted from the video and used to create a homography.
 The homography is then decomposed into a rotational matrix and translation matrix.

 Algorithm Steps
    1. Get Frame
-   2. Gaussian Blur Greysale Image
+   2. Gaussian Blur Grey Scale Image
    3. Canny Line Detection
-   4. Countour Detection (OpenCV Dectect Countour)
+   4. Contour Detection (OpenCV Detect Contour)
-   5. Countour Selection
+   5. Contour Selection
       a.
 12 Sides
       b.
 Perimeter Threshold
       c.
 Internal Angle Threshold